lamberski/padamini/readme.md

 ### Browsers support

-Padamini was tested on latest versions of Firefox, Opera, Safari and Chrome, and Internet Explorer 7+.
+Padamini was tested on latest versions of Firefox, Opera, Safari, Chrome, and Internet Explorer 7+.

 ## License